Skip to content

 Sponsored by the D.C.
 Bar Pro Bono Center The Small Business Brief Advice Legal Clinic gives business and transactional attorneys the opportunity to donate their expertise to small businesses.
 The Small Business Brief Advice Legal Clinics allow current and aspiring small business owners to speak with an attorney about their legal problems or questions that affect their businesses.
 Small businesses serve as the cornerstone for economic development in disadvantaged areas, but many cannot afford legal fees for advice that may determine whether they sink or swim.
 While only brief advice is given, entrepreneurs are able to engage in one-on-one consultations with an attorney.
 Matters that arise include business formation, real estate, employment, intellectual property and joint ventures, and partnership agreements.
 One to two trainings are held each year for interested volunteers, but it is not required to volunteer.
 New volunteers often shadow veteran volunteers during their first few consultations.
 For the volunteer manual, click here.
 Sign up to volunteer at the virtual clinic here.
 You must sign up before 8:00 am ET on Monday, October 24.
 And join the conversation on Twitter, Instagram, and Facebook using#DCPBW22!

-Graphic: DC Pro Bono Week 2022 Serving Families East Of The River
+Graphic: DC Pro Bono Week 2022 Serving Families East of the River

 DC Pro Bono Week 2022: Meeting Our Clients Where They Are: Serving Families East of the River